Keith Boardman: Awards and recognition

-He was awarded the David Syme Research Prize in 1967 and the Lemberg Medal in 1969.
-He was elected a Fellow of the Royal Society in 1978.
-He was made an Officer of the Order of Australia (AO) in 1993.
+Boardman was awarded the David Syme Research Prize in 1967 and the Lemberg Medal in 1969.
+He was elected Fellow of the Australian Academy of Science in 1972 and Fellow of the Royal Society in 1978.
+He was appointed an Officer of the Order of Australia (AO) in the 1993 Australia Day Honours for his contribution to science and to the CSIRO.